 Start Up Cost:

-$25/month business option also available.
+$25-38/month business and performance options also available.

 No one really.
 I just don’t think that it’s worth it with the other options available that I’ve listed.